Auchenflower railway station

-Auchenflower railway station is located on the Main line in Queensland, Australia.
-It serves the Brisbane suburb of Auchenflower, adjacent to the Wesley Hospital.
+Auchenflower is a railway station operated by Queensland Rail on the Ipswich/Rosewood and Springfield lines.
+It opened in 1887 and serves the Brisbane suburb of Auchenflower.
+It is a ground level station, featuring one island platform with two faces and two side platforms.

 History

 Auchenflower station opened in 1887.
 The station was rebuilt in 1960 as part of the quadruplication of the line.

+In the early 2020s the station was upgraded to provide elevators, wheelchair accessible raised platforms (in the centre) and a new overpass.
+The original overpass was removed following the opening of the new footbrige.

 Services

 Auchenlower is served by Citytrain network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.